-In this week’s episode, Ryan talks with Shiv Gaglani, co-founder of Osmosis, a project/business looking to append how medical information is disseminated online.
+In this week’s episode, I talk with Shiv Gaglani, co-founder of Osmosis, a project/business looking to append how medical information is disseminated online.
 Shiv talks about his journey to medical school as well as leaving medical school to start Osmosis, how this has led him to where he is right now, and the things they envision moving forward.

-Ryan also chats with Tanner Marshall who previously worked for Khan Academy Medicine and is now a Video Curriculum Developer at Osmosis.
+I also chat with Tanner Marshall, who previously worked for Khan Academy Medicine and is now a Video Curriculum Developer at Osmosis.

 Shiv’s story of being a medical student and non-medical student:

 His early years:

 - Being in a family of medical professionals